-- Understand the role and significance of shape functions in finite element formulations and use linear, quadratic, and cubic shape functions for interpolation(L2) - Understand the process of meshing and application of boundary conditions.(L2)

-- Develop element characteristic equation procedure and generation of global stiffness equation will be applied.(L3) - apply Suitable boundary conditions to a global structural equation, and reduce it to a solvable form.(L3) - Solve axially loaded bar Problems.(L3)
+- 1. Understand the role and significance of shape functions in finite element formulations and use linear, quadratic, and cubic shape functions for interpolation(L2) - 2.
+Understand the process of meshing and application of boundary conditions.(L2) - 3.
+Develop element characteristic equation procedure and generation of global stiffness equation will be applied.(L3) - 4.
+Apply Suitable boundary conditions to a global structural equation, and reduce it to asolvable form.(L3) - 5.
+Solve axially loaded bar Problems.(L3)